AndrewAsquith/andrewasquith-ca/src/site/pages/about.md

 ## About this site

-I'm trying to contain most of my content that would be of a interest to a technology professional limited to my [professional site](https://www.andrewasquith.com), but there will definitely be some technology that I end up posting about here.
+I'm trying to contain most of the content that would be of a interest to a technology professional limited to my [professional site](https://www.andrewasquith.com), but there will definitely be some technology that I end up posting about here.

-Most other content will be whatever is of interest to me.
+Most other content will be whatever is of interest to me and hopefully you.
 I have a series of posts of things to do in Ontario, and a series of adventures of "Toys at Work"

+Most content and imagery is mine and may not be reproduced or reused without my permission.

+The social icons in the footer are courtesy of [Unicons by Iconscout](https://iconscout.com/unicons).

 ## About Toys at Work